-When the new tax law was implemented in 2018, there was one big change that had a major impact-the standard deduction doubling to $24,000.
+People do the same thing with tax law–they’ll jump to a conclusion that the IRS didn’t necessarily expect.
+When the new tax law was implemented in 2018, there was one big change that had a major impact–the standard deduction doubled to more than $24,000.
 The concerning takeaway was that people may dramatically lower their charitable contributions if they aren’t getting a deduction for them.
 Before the change, it was critical to keep track of any relevant medical expenses, charitable donations, etc. Depending on your situation, that still could be the case.
 But, a large portion of Americans, even high earners, will now take the standard deduction.

 There has been a lot of concern as to how this would affect charitable giving.
 For millions of Americans, they no longer receive a tax deduction for their charitable contributions because they take the standard deduction instead.